Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

 Since we draw a fixed number of dorm rooms, each with a random size, the number of students $N_0$ varies from one dataset to the next.
-We then draw an independent random sample of $N$ students, which includes each of the $N_0$ students independently with probability $\rho$.
+We then draw an independent random sample of $N$ students, which includes student $i$ with probability $p_i$.
 Hence $N$ also varies form one dataset to the next.
 Allowing $G_0$ to depend on $\rho$ as above implies that the size of the observed sample is $N\approx M$ no matter the value of $\rho$.
 Setting $M=1600$, our design matches the sample size of the Dartmouth data.
 We thus consider the performance of our method had the Dartmouth data been obtained from a random sample of freshman, rather than all freshman, holding the number of observations constant as we vary $\rho$.
 We also consider $M=8000$ to study the performance of the method under different sample sizes.

-\cite{sacerdote01} exploits random assignment of freshman to dorms in the Dartmouth data to identify peer effects in educational attainment, measured by freshman GPA.
-It is argued that endogenous effects are difficult to identify due to the reflection problem, though in principle the variation in dorm-room sizes could be used to achieve this because there are three room-sizes \citep{lee07,davezies09,bramoulle09}. \cite{sacerdote01} focuses instead on credibly identifying the reduced form effect of average room-mate high school attainment (Table 3, column 5) on freshman GPA.
+\cite{sacerdote01} exploits random assignment of freshmen to dorms in the Dartmouth data to identify peer effects in educational attainment, measured by freshman GPA.
+It is argued that endogenous effects are difficult to identify due to the reflection problem (see \cite{manski93}). \cite{sacerdote01} focuses instead on credibly identifying the reduced form effect of room-mate high school attainment on freshman GPA (see column 5 of Table 3 in \cite{sacerdote01}).
 The estimated peer effect is positive and statistically significant, though smaller in magnitude than own high-school attainment.
 This reduced form regression has $R^2=0.19$.